dorianbuck/adv_git_pong/README.md

 **More content added to html file, linked bootstrap and created an empty css file**

 *Removed the link to Giphy in the html, attempted to style the header in the css file*

+## Check out the favico, it might look familiar.